couchbaselabs/tuqtng/docs/impl.md

 The catalog package is an abstraction around the capabilities of the underlying database.
 All access to index and data goes through the catalog API.

-There are 4 implemenations of the catalog API:
+There are 4 implementations of the catalog API:

 * couchbase - uses go-couchbase client library to talk to a couchbase server cluster
 * file - uses json files and a specific directory layout
 * mock - uses in memory representation
 * system - a wrapper catalog which is able to introspect the catalog it wraps, and expose the system catalog as additional buckets in a pool named "system"

 The current code will instantiate the type of system catalog that the user requested with the commmand-line arguments.
 Next it will instantiate an instance of the system catalog to wrap the one the user requested.
-Subseqeuntly, all code will use the system catalog implementation (calls to non-system buckets are passed through to the underlying catalog implementation)
+Subsequently, all code will use the system catalog implementation (calls to non-system buckets are passed through to the underlying catalog implementation)

 ### Network